Past Perfect Progressive Tense in English Grammar

 The signal words for the past perfect progressive are the same as those for the present perfect progressive.
 The difference is that the signal words for the past perfect progressive refer to the past, not the present.

-Past Perfect Progressive in Spoken English
+Past perfect progressive in spoken English

 We don’t use the past perfect progressive very often in spoken English – it is much more common in written texts.
-Therefore, native English speakers prefer to rephrase a sentence slightly in order to use simpler tenses.

 Example:

-Positive Negative Question
+Affirmative Negative Question

 I had been speaking I had not been speaking Had I been speaking?